tlwilliams895/curriculum-docs/src/guide/accessibility.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The WCAG are incredibly long and ever-changing.
 A good way to test your
-site’s accessibility is by looking at the site through different lenses.
+site's accessibility is by looking at the site through different lenses.
 Steven Lambert broke down the Lenses of Accessibility in his article,
 `Designing for Accessibility and
 Inclusion <https://www.smashingmagazine.com/2018/04/designing-accessibility-inclusion/>`__.